FindMySchool LogoFindMySchool

 After looked-after children and those with Education, Health and Care Plans naming the school, places are allocated using the following criteria in order: children of staff, siblings, children whose families worship regularly at St John the Evangelist or another Anglican church, and finally distance from the school.

-The last distance offered was 0.309 miles in 2024, reflecting the tight catchment.
+The furthest distance at which a place was offered was 0.309 miles in 2024, reflecting the tight catchment.
 Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.
 Families relying on distance alone should verify current patterns with the local authority before assuming a place.

 Church attendance is verified through a Supplementary Information Form signed by the vicar.
 Regular worship typically means attending at least twice monthly for six months before the application deadline.
 Families new to church attendance should contact St John the Evangelist early to establish a pattern of involvement.

-The application deadline for September 2026 entry is 15 January 2026.
-Offers are released on National Offer Day in April.
+The application deadline for September 2027 entry is 15 January 2027.
+Offers are released on National Offer Day, 16 April 2027.
 Families should apply online through Islington Council's admissions portal.

 Applications